SBN

 Be careful buying gift cards off of unprotected gift card websites

-Where credit card fraud can net a few thousand dollars before it’s shut down, organized gift card fraud operations can process millions in stolen cards through international networks without any real threat.
+Organized gift card fraud operations can process millions in stolen cards through international networks without any real threat of being unmasked.
 Such operations will have members who steal card numbers, others that monetize them through online marketplaces, and others still that convert stolen gift cards into cryptocurrency or cash.
 It’s not hard to find buyers, because the criminals often sell their gift cards at a discount, like selling a $100 gift card for $80.

 Gift cards are also popular because they’re a way for criminals to launder money.
 They buy gift cards with dirty money, then resell them through seemingly legitimate gift card exchange websites.
 The money comes out clean on the other end, making gift cards particularly popular for international criminal networks.
 In 2024, the US Homeland Security Investigations warned Americans that they had seen a sharp rise in gift card fraud coming from Chinese organized crime groups.(3)